openebs-archive/openebs-docs/docs/mayactl.md

-The following command shows the list all the OpenEBS cStor Pools.
+The following command shows the list of all OpenEBS StoragePools.

 ```
 mayactl pool list